darzu/vk-sample/README.md

 ## Shaders

 Vulkan consumes shaders in an intermediate representation called SPIR-V. This makes it possible to use different shader languages by compiling them to that bytecode format.
-The primary shader language used here is [GLSL](shaders/glsl) but most samples also come with [HLSL](shaders/hlsl) shader sources.
+The primary shader language used here is [GLSL](shaders/glsl).

 ## A note on synchronization